tdeheurles/homecores/README.md

 VBoxNetworkName: HostInterfaceNetworking-Qualcomm Atheros AR8151 PCI-E Gigabit Ethernet Controller (NDIS 6.20)
 ```

-Here, I will write `public_network_to_use="Qualcomm Atheros AR8151 PCI-E Gigabit Ethernet Controller (NDIS 6.20)"` in my config.sh file
+Here, I will write `public_network_to_use="Qualcomm Atheros AR8151 PCI-E Gigabit Ethernet Controller (NDIS 6.20)"` in my config.sh file.

 ## Running the project

 Open a `Bash terminal` and run `./start.sh`.
-Some download will occure.
-And the project will finally give the CoreOS prompt.
+Some download will occur and the project will finally give the CoreOS prompt.

-Here is an example of the `./start.sh` script :
+Here is an example of the `./start.sh` script:

 ```bash
 ➜  ./start.sh